-Children's Health Queensland CHQ HHS is responsible for the ongoing development, clinical oversight and implementation of the AMHETI for state-wide delivery with localised clinical input from HHS child and youth mental health services.
+Children's Health Queensland HHS is responsible for the ongoing development, clinical oversight and implementation of the AMHETI for state-wide delivery.
 A staged approach to implementation has been developed that considers population need and local mental health service capacity.
-Within an existing recurrent budget of \$11 million, CHQ HHS is supporting the delivery of the following AMHETI service elements:
+Within an existing recurrent budget of \$8 million, CHQ HHS is delivering the following AMHETI service elements:

-- a. tier 3 sub-acute beds at Lady Cilento hospital on a needs basis. - b. adolescent day program in Brisbane North (in additional to existing day programs in Townsville, Darling Downs and Metro South). - c. two youth residential rehabilitation units in Cairns and South Brisbane.
-Two additional youth residential rehabilitation units will be established in Townsville (8 beds) and one in North Brisbane (under Rebuilding intensive mental healthcare for young people). - d. seven AMYOS teams across Queensland with twofive more to be established in Central Queensland and Cairns (as part of the Keriba Omasker Healing Response) and in Ipswich, Sunshine Coast and North Brisbane (under Rebuilding intensive mental healthcare for young people).
+- a. tier 3 sub-acute beds at Lady Cilento hospital on a needs basis. - b. adolescent day program in Brisbane North (there are existing day programs in Townsville, Darling Downs and Metro South). - c. two youth residential rehabilitation units in Cairns and South Brisbane (with two to be established in Townsville under the project Rebuilding intensive mental healthcare for young people north Queensland and one in North Brisbane. - d. seven AMYOS teams across Queensland with five more to be established in Central Queensland, Cairns (as part of the Keriba Omasker Healing Response) and in Ipswich/West Moreton, Sunshine Coast and North Brisbane.